Can dogs eat black olives?

 Always check with your veterinarian, of course.

-Assuming your veterinarian approves the addition of green olives to your dog’s diet, here’s a simple recipe you could use:
+Assuming your veterinarian approves the addition of olives to your dog’s diet, here’s a simple recipe you could use:

 Ingredients: